FarzamAmeer32/File-Handler-python-/README.md

-`# File Organizer
+# File Organizer

-A simple Python project that automatically organizes files into folders based on their extensions.
+A simple Python project that automatically organizes files into folders based on their file extensions.

 ## Features

-- Organizes Images, Music, Documents, Videos, Archives, and Code files
+- Organizes files into categories (Images, Music, Documents, Videos, Archives, Code)
-- Automatically creates folders
+- Automatically creates required folders
-- Displays summary after organizing
+- Displays a summary of organized files
-- Uses Object-Oriented Programming (OOP)
+- Built using Object-Oriented Programming (OOP)

 ## Technologies Used

 - Python
-- os module
+- os (built-in module)
-- shutil module
+- shutil (built-in module)

 ## How to Run